 Template Designer 2 (TD2) offers many different layouts that you can add to your design.
-However, if you need more control, you also have the capability to create custom layouts.
+However, if you need more control, you can also create Custom Layouts.
 By creating custom layouts, you have the freedom to design layouts specific to your organization’s needs.

 The Layout Editor has two tabs: Design and Properties.